jbelvin85/tatwats/helpers/the_utility/the.UTILITY.md

 # Utility Conventions Guide

-This guide establishes **naming conventions, file organization rules, and boilerplate patterns** for utility code across the PodTracker project.
+This guide establishes **naming conventions, file organization rules, and boilerplate patterns** for utility code across the tatwats project.
 Following these conventions ensures maintainability, readability, and consistency.

 ---